ACT for Alexandria

 Compensation data

-Act for Alexandria
+ACT for Alexandria

 Highest paid employeesSOURCE: IRS Form 990